 The Power to Stand.

 With the support of my friends, family, faith, and the love of my life, Emily, I proved the doctors wrong, and walked the stage at graduation.
 Most recently, I walked Emily 7 yards down the aisle of our wedding.

 My story has been published twice – first with my father, and now with Emily.
 Plus, a documentary about my life story is releasing soon titled 7 Yards.

 I travel across the country to inspire people from all walks of life, teaching them how to unlock the Power to Stand

 And I’ve dedicated my life to empowering others to

 During my stay at the Mayo Clinic and years of ongoing therapy since, I’ve seen far too many good people go without the necessary therapy equipment and assistance to achieve their recovery goals.
 People without the luxury of adequate insurance policies, quitting only because they couldn’t afford to recover.
 That’s not right.
 So I decided to make a stand.

 I started the Chris Norton Foundation to help people with neuromuscular injuries and disabilities overcome their obstacles, and live better lives, like I was able to.
+In addition, we started the Chris Norton Foundation Wheelchair Camp, a free family camp for all abilities.
 We’re a nonprofit working to become a national foundation, and change the lives of people with spinal cord issues, so they can change their own.